 With ESG, individuals can expect to lose approximately 20-23% of their total body weight in the first 12 months.
 For example, a patient who currently weighs 250 pounds should lose about 25 pounds in the first 3 months and at the 12-month mark should weigh in the range of 192-200 pounds.

-In a study released in April 2019, bariatric patients were observed after both gastric sleeve surgery (LSG) and endoscopic sleeve gastroplasty (ESG).
-The noteworthy results of the study showed that the LSG patients lost 7% more weight than the patients in the ESG group but there were far fewer complications reported in the ESG group 5.2% vs 16.9% in the LSG group.
+A study published in April 2019 examined bariatric patients who underwent both gastric sleeve surgery (LSG) and endoscopic sleeve gastroplasty (ESG).
+The significant findings of the study revealed that the LSG patients outperformed the patients in the ESG group in weight loss by 7%.
+However, the ESG group reported significantly fewer complications, with rates of 5.2% compared to 16.9% in the LSG group.

 How Much Weight Do You Lose in the First Month after Gastric Sleeve?